The Personal History of David Copperfield

 Laurence Sterne: Tristram Shandy

-Gaynor Arnold: Girl in a Blue Dress was originally published by Tindal Street Press, 2008, then in paperback, Allen and Unwin, 2009.
+Gaynor Arnold: Girl in a Blue Dress was originally published by Tindal Street Press, 2008, then in paperback, by Allen and Unwin, 2009.

 Mark Kermode’s comprehensive and insightful review of the film can be found on The Guardian website, or on Twitter @KermodeMovie where there is a link to his YouTube review.
 See Twitter also @copperfieldfilm, @Aiannucci, @simonblackwell.
 And @minogue732.